Karyl McBride

-Karyl McBride is an American author and psychotherapist.
+Karyl McBride is an American author and marriage and family therapist.
+She has written several books about narcissistic relationships, including Will I Ever Be Good Enough?
+Healing the Daughters of Narcissistic Mothers.

 Career

+McBride has had a forty-year career as a licensed marriage and family therapist.
+Her practice has focused on recovery from the effects of relationships with narcissists, and her clients have mostly been women.

-McBride works as a psychotherapist.
-She specialized in treating daughters of narcissistic mothers for over 17 years before writing her self-help book Will I Ever Be Good Enough?
+She specialized in treating daughters of narcissistic mothers for over 17 years before writing the self-help book Will I Ever Be Good Enough?
 Healing the Daughters of Narcissistic Mothers in 2008.
+In 2012, she launched online workshops on her website.
 McBride's second book, Will I Ever Be Free of You?
-How to Navigate a High-Conflict Divorce from a Narcissist and Heal Your Family, in 2015.
+How to Navigate a High-Conflict Divorce from a Narcissist and Heal Your Family, was published in 2015 and featured in The New York Times Well Book Club.